Cottin/react-functional-router/README.md

 # React Functional Router
-- What if you dont't need the most fancy router with pattern-matching, nested routes and a separate route-configuration?
+- What if you don't need the most fancy router with pattern-matching, nested routes and a separate route-configuration?
 - What if the query-string would kind of be enough for your routing needs?
 - What if you could think of and interact with that query string as a simple object?